qcscine/molassembler/src/molassembler/python/sphinx/index.rst

 -------------

 - Molecules can be constructed from many types of information.
-- Stereocenters are treated from trigonal pyramidal all the way up to icosahedral and cuboctahedral local shapes.
+- Stereocenters are treated in shapes ranging from monovacant tetrahedron all the way up to the icosahedron and cuboctahedron.
 - A high-temperature approximation is invoked by default to avoid considering inverting nitrogen centers as stereocenters, but this is optional.
 Even in the high-temperature approximation, nitrogen centers whose substituents